Apollo-bot35/Apollo-bot35/README.md

 - 🔭 I’m currently working as ...I am a student
 - 🌱 I’m currently learning ...Python and mysql, HTML and CSS
-- 💬 Ask me about ...sql
+- 💬 Ask me about ...HTML,CSS,PYTHON,SQL,DJANGO